This light, moist chocolate cake is a marvel – there’s no eggs, butter or milk, it bakes in the same dish it’s mixed in and my word, it’s scrummy.

 There’s no depression once this little beauty is made – this is a real tea time treat.

-I use an old Pyrex casserole dish to mix and bake it in and it is now my default easy-to-bake cake.
+I use an old Pyrex casserole dish to mix and bake it in and I’m making it today for me daughter’s birthday.

 It’s pretty much perfect any time.

 EGGLESS CHOCOLATE CAKE

 1 1/2 cups standard flour

 1 cup sugar

 1/2 tsp salt

 1 tsp white vinegar

 Preheat oven to 350°F (180°C)